ptv-logistics/xserverjs/leaflet-xserver/Readme.md

 ## leaflet-xserver

-leaflet-xserver provides classes that can be used to access xMapServer specific functions to Leaflet.
+leaflet-xserver provides classes that can be used to use xMapServer specific features with Leaflet.

 ### L.TileLayer.ClickableTiles